bveldhuyzen/bolus-sim/README.md

 Reversed correction can only provide for limited compensation here.
 The question also remains how the user ends up with such a dose of correction insulin still active while BG is almost near minimum treshold, way below target.

 Some insulin pumps include a warning system for these situations.
 There are even those that provide a counter-suggestion of carbohydrates.
 This function is already prepared in BASH and will be implemented around Apr 2021 along with some other tweaks.

+Edit: a separate simulator will be provided for future updates.
+Keeping this one as it is now, so that users of $DEVICE may continue using it as simulator of $DEVICE.

 #
 +1 if you read everything.